 10. Decide to sacrifice the minimally awesome today for the dream of supremely awesome in the future.
 Commit to becoming the person who believes that life can be better with hard work and sacrifice.

 Our family has consciously committed to living by the disciplines outlined above.
-It was difficult at first, as any new practice is, but after almost ten years it has become very much a natural part of our daily lives.
+It was difficult at first, as any new practice is, but after over ten years it has become very much a natural part of our daily lives.
 Sometimes we are tempted by a purchase or business deal, but we know it’s never worth compromising the harmony in our relationship and the peace a debt-free life brings.

 Have I convinced you that taking control of your money is worth the work?
 Are you ready to put in the time and energy to change the way you handle money for the sake of your family’s future financial peace?
-Coming next, I’ll tell you where you go from here by outlining how to start creating a monthly cash flow budget — one that accurately reflects your income and expenses and puts you on the track to telling your money who’s boss!
+I’ll tell you where you go from here by outlining how to start creating a monthly cash flow budget — one that accurately reflects your income and expenses and puts you on the track to telling your money who’s boss!

 This post may contain affiliate links.
 See the disclosure policy for more information.